Gum Recession Treatment

 Gum Recession Treatment From Plainville, CT Dentist Office

 Receding gums indicate a progressive loss of gum tissue, which can eventually result in painful and damaging tooth root exposure if left untreated.
-Gum recession is most common in adults over the age of 40.
+Gum recession in Plainville, CT is most common in adults over the age of 40.

 Gum recession in its earlier stages can be difficult to detect because the changes often occur gradually and without any symptoms.
 How to prevent gum recession?
 Regular dental checkups will help to prevent gum recession and assess risk factors for underlying causes.